Last Updated on March 21, 2021 by Julia Wilson

-Most queens (mother cat) require little or no assistance during the delivery and are able to successfully raise a litter without our assistance.
-However, the prudent carer should be aware that there will be some requirements to help the queen stay healthy and well so she is able to care for her new family.
+Most queens (mother cat) require little or no assistance during the delivery and can successfully raise a litter without our assistance.
+However, the prudent carer should be aware that there will be some requirements to help the queen stay healthy and well so she can care for her new family.

 Immediately after the birth

 Count how many placentas have been delivered, there should be one placenta per kitten.
 If you are not sure that they have all been delivered, check with your veterinarian.

 Once the kittens have been born, replace soiled bedding.

 Provide the queen with a quiet, safe comfortable, warm area to care for her kittens.
 The new mother will rarely leave the nest in the early days.

 Within 24 hours of the birth, the queen should see a veterinarian for a check-up.
 The veterinarian will be able to feel for any undelivered kittens and make sure everything is healing as it should.
 A small amount of vaginal discharge is present for 7 – 10 days post queening.
 The discharge is reddish-brown in colour and should not be odorous.